jreisinger/docs/data/notes/cs/basics.md

                             Program
 ```

-* compiler - a complex program
-* compiler is no longer needed after a program is translated
+* compiler - a complex program; no longer needed after a program is translated

-### Interpreted
+Interpreted

 ```
             +--------------+